CTaaban/Kelvin-Helmholtz/README.md

 # Kelvin-Helmholtz Instabilities

-This repository contains a model of the lock-exchange in which kelvin-Helmholtz instabilities are visualized.
+This repository contains a model of a lock-exchange in which kelvin-Helmholtz instabilities are visualized.
 The physics of the Kelvin-Helmholtz instabilities are clearly explained over here: https://www.youtube.com/watch?v=qgamfo86FQo & https://www.youtube.com/watch?v=mf_143gkKSQ.

 ![KH](Images/lock002_KH_P.gif)